HuynhTanPhat1302/dentist-booking/README.md

 ## About The Project

-The project is created to manage the time schedule of dentists and patients, like a platform where patients can connect with staff to book an appointment.
+The project was created to manage the time schedule of dentists and patients, like a platform where patients can connect with staff to book an appointment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>